playcanvas/developer.playcanvas.com/content/en/user-manual/assets/import-pipeline/index.md

 ### Assets default to preload

 Newly created assets will automatically be set to [preload][2] or not depending on whether this option is enabled or not.
-The exception to this are Javascript script files which will always be set to preloaded when created.
+The exception to this are JavaScript script files which will always be set to preloaded when created.

 ## Texture Import Settings